-You produce innumerous thoughts every day.
+You produce numerous thoughts every day.
 Many of these unfortunately are negative or anxious.
 And they lead to corresponding negative results.

-So why not change them by practicing gratitude?
+So why not change them by practising gratitude?

 Soon my new e-book, “The Power of Gratitude” will be published in English.
 I will be delighted to share the valuable tips and gratitude techniques the book offers so that you too can receive the beneficial gifts that gratitude abundantly offers to you and the goals that you are setting!